Dainky/Project-summaries/Jellyfin Automation/README.md

 ### 🧾 Conclusion

 While it isn't baked into the screenshots as much as I’d like, this entire stack is powered by **Usenet**, which costs around **$12/month** for access to the download servers.
+I can download a **40GB movie in 10 minutes** on a 1 Gbps connection.
+A torrent would take like an hour or so.

+Also, this log looks very short, like you could complete this in a few hours.
+If you're codingjesus, sure maybe.
+But there is alot that isn't shown here for many different reasons.
+One being that API keys were EVERYWHERE in this project.
+Another being that there were hours and hour spent on really small dumb things nobody wants to care about.
+For example, you have to setup quality profiles, languages and subtitels, figure out which quality order you want for what, and more.
+Anime was having a very hard time downloading for a long time, until I learned they use different epsiode naming schemes.
+Normal tv shows go with S01EP02 formatting.
+Well anime usually just goes with a raw number, like One Piece 062.
+That small detail meant very little was downloading making the stack look broken, but it wasn't.
+Just a small detail.
+One thing I still struggle with is aobut 10% of the time, radarr fails to auto import.
+Which means I neeed to go in and manually move the file into the correct folder.
+Most likely a naming issue.
+Then there was stuttering over the web when trying to access it.
+Well, turns out streaming a 1080p Remux directly needs lots of upload, and I only have 35 upload.
+So we had to turn on some transcoding magic to lower that down a bit.
 This can all be done using torrents for free — but trust me, **Usenet is insanely faster**.
-I can download a **40GB movie in 10 minutes** on a 1 Gbps connection.
-A torrent?
-That’d take an hour or more.

 This setup turned what used to be a semi-practical workflow (manual downloads, naming, and transfers) into a **fully automated media pipeline**.
 Now, all I need to do is **search for a movie**, hit **add**, and it appears in my Jellyfin library minutes later — metadata, cover art, and all.

 The only real limit now? **Storage.**
 Did I fill a 4TB drive in two days?
 Maybe.
 Do I have a new storage addiction?
-Maybe. 😅
+Maybe.

 We’ve been using this setup over Halloween, and it’s been incredible.
 Last night we watched *The Wailing* — requested it in Radarr, the **40GB Remux version** downloaded in 10 minutes flat.
 Great movie, by the way.